6 formulas that combine columns in Google Sheets

 In this example we have two different lists of inventory that we want to combine into one.
 Let’s say that two different employees counted clothing items in separate parts of your store, and that you want to combine the lists that they return to you into one list/column.

 By using an array of two different ranges separated by a semicolon, you can stack the contents of those ranges on top of each other exactly as is, meaning that the resulting range/column will retain any spaces and duplicates that are contained in the specified ranges to be combined.
-(If you use a comma instead of a semicolon, it will combine the range horizontally instead of vertically).
-Later I will show you how to filter out blank spaces if you want.

 The task: Combine the individual clothing inventory lists vertically into one long inventory list